• Skip to primary navigation

 Storage

 To freeze them separately place them on a baking tray that will fit in the freezer.
 Once frozen remove them from the tray and place the frozen muffins in a freezer-safe container.
-Now they’re frozen separately, or you can individually wrap each muffin in order to freeze separately.
+Now they’re frozen separately, or you can individually wrap each muffin to freeze separately.

 Defrost the frozen muffins in the refrigerator overnight.
 If you’re in a bit of a hurry (or prefer to keep them frozen like I do so I don’t eat too many), warm them up in the microwave to defrost.
 I would only do a few at a time.